netwarex/secret-server/README.md

 Usage
 -------------

-You can add a secret to your database via send a POST request.
+You can add a secret to your database via sending a POST request.

     POST /secret
 Parameters: